 A tile floor aids cleanup.
 Otherwise, you can cover the floor with a sheet of heavy plastic or a shower curtain.

 Children tend to work around the sand and water table with their backs to the surrounding play space.
 Therefore, physical boundaries are not essential to give the children a sense of being in a specific area.
 On the other hand, low shelves on one or two sides of the table protect children from traffic interference and also provide storage space for sand water play materials.

 Sand and water play materials include containers, tools, and toys for filling and emptying, floating, and pretending; alternatives to sand and water; waterproofing gear; and cleanup tools.
 Children will also bring things to the sand and water area from other areas, such as rubber dolls from the house area to bathe and boats they have made at the workbench.

-One of the easiest ways to store sand and water play materials is by sorting them into labeled tubs.
-Put the buckets and other containers in a tub labeled with a picture of containers, put the shells in a basket labeled with a shell, and so forth.
+One of the easiest ways to store sand and water play materials is by sorting them into labelled tubs.
+Put the buckets and other containers in a tub labelled with a picture of containers, put the shells in a basket labelled with a shell, and so forth.
 If the sand and water table is next to a wall, it may be possible to have some materials on hooks attached to the wall or a pegboard.
 For example, you might hand the whiskbrooms and dustpans over tracings of each one.